johnpolacek/chicagotechevents.com/README.md

   }
 ~~~~

-Our script zips the add-event directory and puts it in a new directory, `functions-build`.
-To tell netlify about our function, we create a `netlify.toml` file.
+Our prebuild script goes to the add-event directory then installs the dependencies and zips the files and puts the bundled function into a new directory, `functions-build`.
+To tell netlify about our function, we create a `netlify.toml` file that specifies a build command and where it can find our functions.

 *netlify.toml*